Hetachi/JS-Accounts/README.md

    DB.

 > Note: You can leave the line uncommented, although it is recommended that you comment the line out and restart the server once again.

+# Commands

+ - `yarn build` - Will build solution to dist folder for production use
+ - `yarn start:dev` - Will start a webpack dev server on port: 8080
+ - `yarn start:ele` - Will start a developer Electron app
+ - `yarn build:ele` - Will attempt to build a fully working Electron app (Note: This is not fully working)
+ - `nodemon server.js` - Will start a backend Development server which will watch for changes in server.
+ - `node server.js` - Will start the backend server.